The Day's Activities

 Come learn more about Niagara University’s nationally ranked program.
 From Sports Management, to Luxury Hospitality Operations – our students are not only learning from among the best in the field through superior work experiences/student excursions, but they are also being employed by the biggest names in the industry.
 NU’s hotel management students have a near 100% placement rate for 8 years running.
 Unique placement and customized work abroad/dual degree programs in Germany, Italy, and Peru also make our students stand outs in this exploding international economy.

 The College of Arts & Sciences has a broad range of majors and minors ranging from Biochemistry to Theatre Studies.
 Come and find out more about the wide range of majors and minors and how you can create your own unique program.
 Learn also about how students are working alongside faculty in cutting edge research, utilizing the latest technology and practices in their fields, putting their knowledge to use in the community, and continuing on into the workforce and graduate school at rates high above the national average.

 It is an exciting time for the sciences at NU.
 Attend two 15 minute sessions from our Biology and Biochemistry/Chemistry departments and learn about the great research being done by faculty and students in the sciences.
-See the cutting edge equipment our students use, and learn about the future home of sciences at NU - the B. Thomas Golisano Center for Integrated Sciences to be ready for Fall 2013
+See the cutting edge equipment our students use, and learn about the new home of sciences at NU - the B. Thomas Golisano Center for Integrated Sciences which recently opened this year!

 Niagara University offers individualized advisement tracks for students interested in pre-med, pre-dental, pre-vet, and pre-pharmacy.
 Dr. Cliff will discuss these programs and their delivery, their successes and their requirements.
 In addition, unique 3+2 programs, and early admittance programs to same local college medical and dental programs will be discussed as well.